grapemen/gothemes.neocities.org/README.md

 # Welcome

-This is our website's source code!
+This is the legacy version website of GoThemes.